 For us, “seeing it to believe it” was not enough.
-We had to experience it firsthand and the price (30-40€ depending on how many passengers) was well worth it.
+We had to experience one of these toboggans firsthand.
+The price (30-40€ depending on how many passengers) was well worth it.

-Madeira: revolutionizing “high-speed downhill public transportation” since 1850.
+Madeira: revolutionizing “high-speed downhill public transportation”…since 1850.

-travelhelix tip: the ride lasts for 1.2 miles (2 km) and ends in the suburb of Livramento, roughly halfway down the mountain.
+transportation tip: the ride lasts for 1.2 miles (2 km) and ends in the suburb of Livramento, roughly halfway down the mountain.
 From there, you can walk the rest of the way down to central Funchal, or catch a bus or taxi.
-If you go for a taxi, be prepared for a non-negotiable, flat fee (we were quoted 20€).
+If you go for a taxi, be prepared for a non-negotiable, flat fee (20€, in our case).

 4. Peruse the Presidential Palace

 As an Autonomous Region of Portugal, Madeira has its own government and its own President.
 La Quinta Vigia, located in the city center of Funchal, is the Presidential Palace.

 - Hours: Monday – Friday 9:00am – 12:30pm & 2:00pm – 5:00pm

-- Closed: Saturday, Sunday and Bank Holidays
+- Closed: Saturday, Sunday and bank holidays

 travelhelix tip: info online indicates that the property is “open to the public during working hours.”
 As we walked through the gate, a guard came out of his booth and told us there was an entry fee of 1€ per person, which we paid him directly.

-5. Ride in Style to a Seaside Dinner
+5. Ride in style to a seaside dinner

 For our anniversary, D surprised A with one of these packages.
 Hilarity ensued, and lasting memories were made.
-First, let’s rewind to the previous night:

-reflections from D: about last night: the two of us are strolling just before sunset, capturing some incredible pastel photos of the surrounding Atlantic, and discussing what may be on the menu tonight.
-A notices a large yellow fortress at the end of the promenade and says, “let’s check that place out.”
-In classic D-style, I respond “yeah – let’s do it!” not realizing of course, that it’s the restaurant I’ve made us a “surprise” reservation at TOMORROW night – for our anniversary.
-We made it all the way to the entryway courtyard, at which point I dropped an incredibly awkward “wait—let’s get outta here.
+reflections from D (continued): Adam notices a huge yellow fortress at the end of the promenade and says, “let’s check it out!”
+In classic D-style, I respond “yeah, let’s do it!”
+Not realizing—of course—that this fortress is the restaurant I’ve made us a “surprise” reservation at for TOMORROW night—our anniversary.
+We made it all the way to the entryway courtyard, at which point I dropped an awkward “wait—let’s get outta here.
 This may or may not be the place I’m taking you tomorrow night.
 Bye.”
 NICE ONE, D. Nice one.

 reflections from D: well let’s see, I somehow managed to knock SIX glasses off the table, but only TWO of them broke…that’s actually a pretty GOOD outcome, right?!
 Check, please.